 INFANTS CODE PRIORITY 801 HOMELESSNESS Homelessness as defined in the Special Population Section of the Georgia WIC Procedures Manual.
 IV 802 MIGRANCY Migrancy as defined in the Special Population Section of the Georgia WIC Procedures Manual.
 IV 901 RECIPIENT OF ABUSE Child abuse/neglect within past 6 months as self-reported by the caregiver, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
-Child abuse/neglect refers to any recent act, or failure to act, resulting in: IV Imminent risk or serious harm Serious physical or emotional harm Sexual abuse or exploitation of an infant or child by a parent or caretaker.
+Child abuse/neglect refers to any recent act, or failure to act, resulting in: Imminent risk or serious harm Serious physical or emotional harm Sexual abuse or exploitation of an infant or child by a parent or caretaker.
 Georgia State law requires that medical and child service organization personnel, having reasonable cause to suspect child abuse, report these suspicions to the authority designated by the health district/organization.
+IV

 INFANTS CODE PRIORITY 902 INFANT OF PRIMARY CAREGIVER WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD IV Infant whose primary caregiver is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
 Examples include, but are not limited to: Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
 Mental illness, including clinical depression diagnosed, documented, or reported by a physician or psychologist or someone working under a physician's orders, or as self-reported by applicant/participant.
 Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
-Physical disability to a degree which limits food preparation abilities. • < 17 years of age.
+Physical disability to a degree which limits food preparation abilities. <17 years of age.
 Document: The primary caregiver's specific limited abilities in the participant's health record.
 903 FOSTER CARE IV Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.
-904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE 1 Environmental Tobacco Smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
+904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE I Environmental tobacco smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside enclosed areas, like the home, place of child care, etc. ETS is also known as secondhand, passive, or involuntary smoke.
+The ETS definition also includes the exposure to the aerosol from electronic nicotine delivery systems.
+Document: Type and location of Environmental Tobacco Smoke (ETS) Exposure in the participant's health record.